achede22/django-docker-image/README.md

-# Create Dockerfile and push on Docker Hub
+## STEP 1 - Create Dockerfile and push it on Docker Hub
-In a folder I create a file named Dockerfile and another named requirements.txt
+In a folder I create a file named Dockerfile and an another named requirements.txt

 Dockerfile
 ```